The HREA Corporate Statement

 To be responsible for enhancing public awareness of the ethical dimension of health research involving human subjects.

-Definition of human health research
+Definition of health research

-The Act defines human health research as “activities whose primary goal is to generate knowledge in relation to human health, health care and health care systems, and involving human beings as research subjects, health care information respecting human beings and human biological material.[…] Human beings as research subjects include human remains, cadavers, tissues, biological fluids, embryos and fetuses, and records pertaining to them.”
+The Act defines health research as “research activities in relation to human health, health care and health care systems involving human beings as research participants, health care information respecting human beings and human biological material.
+Human beings as research participants includes human remains, cadavers, tissues, biological fluids, embryos and fetuses, and records pertaining to them.”

 The basis for research ethics review

-The HREA will ensure that research ethics reviews conducted by the Health Research Ethics Board (HREB) and other approved research ethics bodies will be conducted according to the principles and guidelines of the Tri-Council Policy Statement (TCPS2).
+The HREA will ensure that research ethics reviews conducted by the Health Research Ethics Board (HREB) and other approved Newfoundland and Labrador research ethics bodies will be conducted according to the principles and guidelines of the Tri-Council Policy Statement (TCPS2).
 It will also adhere to the principles and guidelines of ICH-GCP (E-6 Guidelines for Good Clinical Practice of the International Committee on Harmonization) and other guidelines or standards approved by the HREA for the purpose.

 The HREA Board will comprise four directors appointed by the Minister of Health as follows:

-1. a person to represent Memorial University of Newfoundland appointed following consultation with the President of the University;
+- a person to represent Memorial University of Newfoundland appointed following consultation with the President of the University;

-3. a person employed in the Department of Health and Community Services appointed by the Minister;
+- a person employed in the Department of Health and Community Services appointed by the Minister;

-4. a person chosen to represent the public of the province.
+- a person chosen to represent the public of the province.

 The chairperson of the HREB is a member of the HREA by virtue of his or her office but shall not vote at meetings of the HREA.
 The minister will appoint one of the directors as the chairperson.
 The current HREA board members are:

-• Ms. Regina Coady, Director (Public), Chairperson
+- Ms. Regina Coady, Director (Public), Chairperson

-• Ms. Gillian Sweeney, Director (Government Representative)
+- Ms. Gillian Sweeney, Director (Government Representative)

-• Dr. Tana Allen, Director (Memorial University Representative)
+- Dr. Tana Allen, Director (Memorial University Representative)

-• Dr. Fern Brunger, Ex-officio, HREB Chairperson
+- Dr. Fern Brunger, Ex-officio, HREB Chairperson

-• Ms. Krista Rideout, Ex-officio, Ethics Director
+- Ms. Barbara Mason, Ex-officio, Ethics Director

 Accountability